Week 10: Aeschylus (ca. 525-456/5 B.C.)

 - Robert Fagles, who produced your translation of the Iliad, has also translated the Oresteia into similarly flexible verse.
 I am not entirely thrilled with it, but it is accessible.

 - In many libraries and some better bookstores, you can find the translations by Lattimore and Green, often in a set of complete Greek drama.
-These are less flamboyant, but are quite accurate — possibly the best available.
+These are less flamboyant, but are quite accurate — possibly the most accurate available.
 They have been around a while, too, so you should be able to find them used if you look hard enough.

 - There are some older ones in collected drama sets, and such things as the Great Books sets.
 These tend to be a little flowery — not really much like the way Aeschylus himself wrote, which was rather grittier.